Kyam Maher: Career

-Maher was a lawyer and political staffer before becoming South Australian state secretary of the Australian Labor Party.
-In 2006, Maher was an inaugural committee member of the Progressive Labour Education Association Inc (PLEA), a joint-venture training organisation operated by the ALP Socialist Left faction and aligned unions United Voice (then the Liquor Hospitality and Miscellaneous Union) and the Australian Services Union.
+He later became South Australian state secretary of the Australian Labor Party.

+In 2006, he was an inaugural committee member of the Progressive Labour Education Association Inc (PLEA), a joint-venture training organisation operated by the ALP Socialist Left faction and aligned unions United Voice (then the Liquor Hospitality and Miscellaneous Union) and the Australian Services Union.
-Political career

 Maher was appointed to the South Australian Legislative Council in 2012 to replace outgoing MLC Bob Sneath.
-Maher was re-elected from fourth position on the Labor ticket at the 2014 election.
+Maher was re-elected from fourth position on the Labor ticket at the 2014 election, and was appointed parliamentary secretary to the Minister for Agriculture, Food and Fisheries.

-In February 2015 he was appointed to cabinet and, between 2015 and the 2018 state election, Maher has served as minister in the Labor Weatherill Ministry in a range of portfolios including manufacturing and innovation, automotive transformation, Aboriginal affairs and reconciliation; and employment and science and information economy.
+In February 2015 he was appointed to cabinet and, between 2015 and the 2018 state election, Maher served as minister in the Labor Weatherill Ministry in a range of portfolios including manufacturing and innovation, automotive transformation, Aboriginal affairs and reconciliation; and employment and science and information economy.
 Maher was the first Aboriginal South Australian Minister for Aboriginal Affairs.

 On 18 January 2016 Maher was appointed as the Leader of the Government in the Legislative Council in the Weatherill government.

 After Labor won government at the 2022 state election, Maher was appointed Attorney-General in the Malinauskas ministry on 24 March, as well as Minister for Aboriginal Affairs and Minister for Industrial Relations and Public Sector.
 He also became Leader of the Government in the Legislative Council for the second time.
-Maher was the first initiated Aboriginal man in the nation's history to be appointed in the Attorney-General position.
+Maher was the first Aboriginal man in the nation's history to be appointed in the Attorney-General position.

+In his role as Minister for Aboriginal Affairs, he presided over reforms such as being the first state in Australia to commence Treaty negotiations with Aboriginal nations and implementing a Stolen Generations reparations scheme.

+In a Cabinet reshuffle on 29 January 2025, Maher was appointed Special Minister of State, making him also responsible for Parliamentary resources, including Electorate Services.

+Following Deputy Premier Susan Close's decision to step down from politics, on 19 September 2025, Maher was elected by the party to be its deputy leader and he became the state's Deputy Premier, in addition to his existing ministerial roles as Attorney-General and Minister for Aboriginal Affairs.
+He is the first Indigenous Australian person to serve as Deputy Premier in the history of South Australia.
+As of September 2025 he is also Leader of the Government in the Legislative Council, Minister for Industrial Relations and Public Sector, and Special Minister of State.

+Personal life

+Maher married Carmel, and they have three boys.
+Maher also has a particular fondness for a good sausage roll.